Controlling the environmental aspects and reducing the environmental impacts within Keele University Students’ Union

 The elected non-sabbatical Environmental Representative and the Keele SU Ethical and Environmental Committee undertake to maintain and carry forward a working policy that constantly updates and expands the environmental good practice.
 The E & E Committee have shown their commitment by putting into practice procedures detailed in the Environmental Policy motion updated at the February 2008 UGM.

-The policy is in place to encourage staff both within Keele SU and the University as a whole in the practice of car sharing, both to and from work and whenever travel from the Union takes place.
+The policy is in place to encourage staff both within Keele SU and the University as a whole in the practice of car-sharing, both to and from work and whenever travel from the Union takes place.
 Consolidation of mileage by sending out staff emails when planned purchases are to be made so that the duplication of travel is avoided.
 20p mileage allowance is given to all Keele SU staff who cycle for business travel (attendance at meetings, training, etc).
 Shower and changing room provisions are in place for staff who cycle to work.
-All business miles are recorded and monitored by Keele SU.
+All business miles are recorded and monitored.

 Activities within the Students’ Union